Conditions of Carriage

 The dimensions of the wheelchair space permit the carriage of a wheelchair no longer than 1200mm and no wider than 700mm (the dimensions of a standard ‘reference’ wheelchair as specified in the Public Service Vehicle Accessibility Regulations 2000).

 PUSHCHAIRS AND PRAMS: When not occupied by a wheelchair or mobility scooter user, the wheelchair space on most vehicles can accommodate up to two small prams or normal-sized unfolded pushchairs.
-Some vehicles also have additional pushchair capacity in a dedicated ‘buggy area’.
 The driver will be able to tell you where a pushchair or pram can be safety accommodated.
 You should follow their instructions.
 Empty pushchairs or pushchairs carrying luggage must be folded and accommodated in appropriate luggage areas where safe to do so and with consideration for other Customers and their belongings.
 We will not accept liability for loss of or damage to pushchairs and prams.

 We are fully supportive of a mother's right to breastfeed in public.
 Mums who wish to breastfeed are welcome to do so on all of our bus services.